Welcome to our GDST Consortium test practice.

 The Girls’ Day School Trust or GDST schools consortium is the biggest network of independent schools in the UK.
 It consists of 25 independent schools – 23 private schools and 2 academies.
 They, however, employ nearly 4000 staff and educate 20 000 girls between the ages of 3 and 18 per year.

 The GDST is a registered charity.
-Subsequently, with a gross income of £261 million in 2016/17, it is one of the 20 largest charities in the UK.
+Subsequently, with a gross income of £261 million in 2016/17, it is one of the 20 largest charities.

 Each school has its own school entrance requirements, so please make sure to check the short summaries as taken from the individual schools’ websites.
 Schools run by the GDST as of July 2018 include: